mnemnion/sandbox/elf.md

 #The EMACS Liberation File

-So here I find myself, editing code in Emacs.
+Here I find myself, editing code in Emacs.
 I suspected this day would arrive.
 I have long resisted, thanks to the residual taste of many bad experiences.
 Finally tackling it became inevitable the day I fell for Lisp.
 The way things stand, Emacs is a corrolary of Lisp, an implication of it.
-People come to this cathedral for many reason, mine is chiefly the Way of Lisp.

 Emacs is not an editor.
 Vim is an editor, as is Sublime Text, which I use when (mere) editing is the task at hand.
 Had I a taste for Vim, things might be different.
 But I do not.
 Admiration yes; taste, :q.

-Emacs is an magic spell written largely by an old and somewhat grumpy wizard.
+Emacs is an magic spell written by an old and somewhat grumpy wizard.
 We owe this wizard a lot.
 Fact is, though, if it weren't for Emacs Live I think I'd still be choking on frustration and rage.

 Emacs Live got me through the seeing red phase.
 The next task is to liberate this beast for my own purposes.
 Emacs is a living, breathing creature, a familiar of sorts.
 The Emacs you get out of the box, that's Stallman's Emacs.
 The Emacs you get with Emacs Live is Sam Aaron's Emacs.